FRFF Policies and Guidelines

 - The Head of the CMU School of Art

-- A College of Fine Arts faculty member, from outside of both the STUDIO and the School of Art
+- A CMU College of Fine Arts faculty member, from outside of both the STUDIO and the School of Art

-- A CMU faculty member from outside of the College of Fine Arts who has demonstrated an interest in the intersection of their discipline and the arts
+- A CMU faculty member from outside of the College of Fine Arts who has demonstrated an interest in interdisciplinary arts intersections

 - At least one highly respected representative from the greater Pittsburgh arts community, not actively affiliated with CMU

 4. Proposal Guidelines